BailFacile/frontend-challenge/README.md

 Mock data is available in the `applicants.json` file.

-When clicking on an applicant, details are displayed on the right side in a drawer component.
+When clicking on an applicant in the table (each row should be clickable), details are displayed on the right side in a drawer component.
 Inside this component we can add a rating to the application with a star system from 1 to 5.
 Ratings should be saved in state.

 ## Mockups